DanielBoigk/Splendor_RL/Readme.md

 # Splendor_RL
-Just trying to create a computer player for splendor using reinforcement learning
+Just trying to create a computer player for splendor using reinforcement learning.